 Business Administration jobs occur in a variety of organizations: manufacturers, hospitals, charities, hotels, government and so forth.
 Among the many types of occupations are:

-According to the Bureau of Labor Statistics, employment of business and financial operations occupations is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations, adding about 632,400 new jobs.
-A stronger regulatory environment is driving the demand for more accountants and auditors who prepare and examine financial documents.
+According to the Bureau of Labor Statistics, employment of business and financial operations occupations is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations, adding about 773,800 new jobs.
+Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.
+In addition, increasing usage of data and market research in order to understand customers and product demand, and to evaluate marketing strategies, will lead to growing demand for market research analysts.

 Starting salaries vary by size and type of employer, location, course work, and experience.
 National average starting salary offers: